 Program & Admission

 The graduate program of the Department of Anatomy and Cell Biology emphasizes training through research leader to the award of a Ph.D. and provides a broad education in Neuroscience research and teaching.
 Students enroll in the departmental graduate program from any one of three graduate training programs at UIC.
-These are the medical school Graduate Education in Medical Sciences (GEMS), the campus-wide Graduate Program in Neuroscience (GPN), and the Medical Scientist Training Program (MSTP).
+These are the Graduate Education in Medical Sciences (GEMS), the campus-wide Graduate Program in Neuroscience (GPN), and the Medical Scientist Training Program (MSTP).
 Applicants are expected to have a clear desire to enter a research career, and would preferably have had some experience in a research laboratory.
 Here you will receive comprehensive instruction in Neuroscience as well as Cell Biology and Biochemistry through lecture, small group laboratory sessions and intensive advanced training in small seminar courses.
 The department's weekly Journal Club gives students the opportunity to interact in discussions on "hot" research topics, hone their presentation skills in a non-threatening environment, and meet/interact with seminar speakers and other investigators over lunch.

 However, the most important element of the program is research.
 Laboratories in Anatomy and Cell Biology are small, giving the student the special advantage of working closely with their thesis advisor in a mentor/apprentice relationship.
 Research interests of the faculty focus on specific problems in cellular and systems neuroscience (including development, aging, control of behavior, glial cell function, sensory systems and mechanisms of synaptic and ion channel functions) and cell biology (including cytoskeleton, synapse, neuron, and endothelium).
 Graduates of our program have gone on to excellent postdoctoral appointments, and subsequently entered academic careers at institutions around the country and the world.